zeekus/textfiles/pschism_build_document_with_spack.md

 /modeling/spack/opt/spack/linux-centos7-skylake_avx512/gcc-9.2.0/intel-oneapi-compilers-2022.2.0-bbwg6kp4drnfbamarwg2dtnr64ulqv3i/compiler/2022.2.0/linux/bin/icpx
 ```

-### Step 16: Prep verify the modules used for pschism exist in spack and can be accessed
+### Step 16: Prep verify the modules used for pschism exist in spack and can be accessed.
 ---

-*list the modules available*
+- list the modules available

 ```
 module avail